SS Amerika (1905): Fire and rescue

 The first occurred on 10 March 1926, as the ship lay moored in the yard of the Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia awaiting final trials after being reconditioned.
 A fire broke out on board only a day before she was to be returned to her owner.
 The fire burned for seven hours and eventually consumed most of the passenger cabins as it swept the ship nearly from stem to stern, causing an estimated $2,000,000 worth of damage, equivalent to $33,027,796.61 in today's money.

 The second newsworthy incident began on 22 January 1929 when America—then commanded by Captain George Fried—was steaming from France to New York.
 As she battled her way through a major storm, the liner picked up distress signals from the Italian steamship, Florida.
 Guided by her radio direction finder, the American ship homed in on the Italian and, late the following afternoon, finally sighted the endangered vessel through light snow squalls.
 Taking a position off Florida's weather beam, America lowered her number one lifeboat, commanded by her Chief Officer, Harry Manning, with a crew of eight men.

 After the boat had been rowed to within 50 ft of the listing Florida, Manning had a line thrown across to the eager crew of the distressed freighter One by one, the 32 men from the Italian ship came across the rope.
 By the time the last of them, the ship's captain, had been dragged on board the pitching lifeboat, the winds had reached gale force, with violent snow and rain squalls, with a high, rough, sea running.
 Then, via ladders, ropes, cargo nets, and two homemade breeches buoys, sailors on board America brought up Florida's survivors, until all 32 were safe and sound.
 Finally, they pulled their shipmates from the rescue party back on board.
 Chief Officer Manning was brought up last.
 Captain Fried felt that it was highly dangerous to attempt to hoist the number one lifeboat on board and, rather than risk lives, ordered it cut adrift.

 Inactivated

 In 1931 and 1932, after two modern ships, Washington and SS Manhattan, had been added to the fleet of the United States Lines, America was laid up at Point Patience, Maryland, on the Patuxent River, along with her consorts of days gone by – George Washington, Agamemnon, and Mount Vernon, all veterans of the old Cruiser-Transport Force.
 For the next eight years, America were placed in reserve.

 USAT Edmund B. Alexander (1940 to 1949)

-When the United States transferred fifty surplus destroyers to the British government in the destroyers for bases agreement during the fall of 1940, two of the acquisitions were bases at Argentia, Newfoundland and the future Fort Pepperrell at St. John's, Newfoundland, but no barracks existed at St. John's for troops, so an interim solution had to be provided.
+When the United States transferred fifty surplus destroyers to the British government in the destroyers for bases agreement in the fall of 1940, two of the acquisitions were bases at Argentia, Newfoundland and the future Fort Pepperrell at St. John's, Newfoundland, but no barracks existed at St. John's for troops, so an interim solution had to be provided.